Union Chapel, Brighton: History

 At the time of the reconstruction, the chapel was still in use by both Presbyterians and Independents, but by 1838 it was used solely by the latter.
 This development came during the 37-year incumbency of Reverend John Nelson Goulty, who became the minister in 1824.
 Reverend George Wade Robinson, a well-respected preacher (The Philosophy of the Atonement & Other Sermons, E.P.
 Dutton Co.
 New York, 1912), poet, and hymn writer (I am His and He is mine, often sung to a tune by Rev. James Mountain), is known to have preached here in the early 1870s.
 Some interior remodelling was carried out in 1875, and a new minister—Reverend Reginald Campbell—reinvigorated the chapel's fortunes at the end of the 19th century after a period of stagnation.
 Around the same time, another Nonconfirmist chapel in Brighton—the Queen Square Congregational Church, founded in 1853—was experiencing falling congregations, and sought a merger with the Union Chapel, whose ecclesiastical practices were compatible.
 The churches merged in around 1898; Reverend Campbell was the minister.
 The name "Union Church" was adopted.

 In 1905, the congregation moved permanently to the larger church on Queen Square, after a period in which both buildings were used, and Union Chapel was sold and became an Evangelical mission hall—the Glynn Vivian Miners' Mission.
-It was sponsored by Richard Glynn Vivian, a Welsh industrialist.
+It was sponsored by Glynn Vivian, a Welsh industrialist.
 He was converted to Evangelical Christianity while staying in Brighton after suddenly losing his sight, and devoted the rest of his life to improving the working and spiritual lives of miners in Britain and elsewhere.
 The Union Chapel was the base for this work from 1905 until 1927 or 1931, when the Elim Pentecostal Church bought it.
 It became known as the Elim Free Church or the Elim Tabernacle of the Four Square Gospel, and internal alterations removed almost all the interior fittings from the 1825 reconstruction.
 In September 1988, the Elim congregation left the building and it was put up for sale again, with the expectation that it would become a restaurant or pub—ending 300 years of religious worship on the site.
 The building was acquired by the Firkin Brewery, a pub chain established in 1979 which was experiencing significant growth by the early 1990s.
 They named it the "Font & Firkin", and installed a microbrewery on site.